In a Hurry to have Emergency Dental Treatment?

 If you are able to, try and put the tooth back in its socket.
 If you’re unable to re-seat the tooth, then either wrap it in cling-wrap, immerse in some milk, or keep it inside your mouth in your cheek (begin most careful not to swallow it).

 Call our practice at anytime between 8am – 8pm* and speak with a trained dental expert.
 You can call us directly on 1300 467 112.

 Broken or Chipped Tooth

 You need to see an emergency Dentist as soon as possible.
 Call us on 1300 467 112 or book an appointment online on this page.

 Clean the affected area with warm water.
 If the broken tooth has been caused by a trauma injury, then place a cold pack on your face near the injured area to help reduce any swelling.

 Should you find pieces of the tooth, we ask that you collect these and bring them with you to your emergency dental appointment.
 Keep these segments in a wet or damp cloth.

 Fortunately, most chipped teeth can be bonded back onto the teeth with excellent results.

-The sooner you can see an emergency Dentist, then the better outcome you may have.
+The sooner you can see a Dentist, then the better outcome you may have.
 Book your emergency dental treatment now.